Behavioral Lab FAQs

 Please note that if you accrue too many no shows, we CAN disallow you from participating in /signing up for further lab sessions.

-If you cannot attend a session you are signed up for, please log into the Sona system and CANCEL your slot, at least 24 hours in advance.
+If you cannot attend a session you are signed up for, please log into the Sona system and CANCEL your slot, at least 24 hours in advance (this period may vary by study, so be sure to check the study information).
 There is no need to email the researcher or the system administrator the reason for your absence; you will receive an “unexcused no show” regardless of the reason.
 However, having 1-2 no shows will not negatively impact your class credit or participation.

 That said, please know that signing up and not showing up has significant costs to our system, researchers, and to your fellow students.
 Your fellow students run the lab, and when students do not show up, they spend their time idle.
 They also later spend additional hours running the same study in order to get the number of participants needed.